yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 In this problem set you will familiarise yourself with the **Model-View-Controller (MVC)** design pattern.
 In MVC, the logic of the application is separated from the user interface such that development, testing and maintenance of these modules are independent.
 An MVC application is a collection of model/view/controller triads, each responsible for a different UI element.

-The **model** manages the behavior and the data of the application, provides information to the view about its state, and updates its stated according to the controller.
+The **Model** manages the behavior and the data of the application, provides information to the view about its state, and updates its stated according to the controller.
 The model may notify observers (such as views) when the information data changes so that they can render the updated state.

-The **view** renders the model into a form suitable for interaction, typically by user interface elements.
+The **View** renders the model into a form suitable for interaction, typically by user interface elements.
 It is possible to have multiple views for a single model for different purposes.

-The **controller** receives input from the user and instructs the model and view to perform actions based on the input.
+The **Controller** receives input from the user and instructs the model and view to perform actions based on the input.

 The Cocoa and Cocoa Touch frameworks encourage the use of the MVC pattern.
 Interface Builder constructs views, and connects them to controllers via *Outlets* and *Actions*.
 In this problem set, you will develop a level designed for a game called Bubble Blast Saga by conforming to MVC design pattern.
 ￼
 ### Bubble Blast Saga Level Designer (MVC) ###

 The following is a brief overview of the game that you will be building called Bubble Blast Saga.
 When launching the game, the user is presented with the interface, with an isometric grid-like structure where the bubbles will be placed.
-A palette at the bottom will allow the designer to choose the color of bubble he wants to design the grid with (blue, red, green, orange).
+A palette at the bottom will allow the designer to choose the colour of bubble he/she wants to design the grid with (blue, red, green or orange).
 The palette also contains an eraser used to clean the bubbles off the grid.
 After adding the bubbles onto the grid, the user can use the **SAVE** button to store the current grid bubbles in a file on the iPad.
 The **LOAD** button can be used to load and restore the previously saved level, and the **RESET** button will clear all the bubbles from the grid.
-Once the user is satisfied with the level design, he can start the game by pressing the **START** button (to be implemented in the upcoming problem sets).
+Once the user is satisfied with the level design, he/she can start the game by pressing the **START** button (to be implemented in the next problem set).

 In the game, the user specifies the direction of a new bubble to shot.
 The bubble will then interact with the existing bubbles in the grid according to the game engine that you will build in the next problem set.
 If the shot bubble touches another bubble with the same colour as its own, and these bubbles form a group of 3 or more bubbles, then all the connected bubbles of this colour are destroyed.
-The objective of the game is to destroy all the bubbles from the grid by making groups of 3 or more.
+The objective of the game is to destroy all the bubbles from the grid by making connected groups of 3 or more bubbles.
 In this problem set, the **START** button will be disabled.
-You will only have to build a rudimentary level designer.
+You will *only* have to build a rudimentary level designer.

 The features of the level designer that you are expected to implement include the following:

-* Reset, save and load a game level;
+* Reset, save and load a game level using the respective button
-* An object palette from which the user can select the bubble colour or the eraser;
+* An object palette from which the user can select the bubble colour or the eraser
-* Fill the grid with the bubbles (pan gesture);
+* Fill the grid with the bubbles (Pan gesture)
-* Change the colour in the grid in a round-robin fashion (single-tap gesture);
+* Cycle through the colour of the bubbles in the grid (Single Tap gesture)
-* Delete bubbles from the grid (long-press gesture);
+* Delete bubbles from the grid (via Long Press gesture and panning with eraser mode)

 Section 2 - Bubble Blast Saga Level Designer